aria-ml/dataeval/README.md

 compatible with many of the most popular packages in the scientific and T&E communities.

-DataEval also has native interopability between JATIC's suite of tools when using MAITE-compliant datasets and models.
+DataEval also has native interoperability between JATIC's suite of tools when using MAITE-compliant datasets and models.
 <!-- end JATIC interop -->